jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to Victoria at VIC in 22-24m at 30tph (+1m)
 * CR2 changing to CLJ-WAT at CLJ changing to Victoria at VXH in 27-32m at 18tph (+8m)
 * CR2 changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 33-38m at 18tph (+14m)
 * STE-ZFD changing to HNH-VIC at HNH changing to Victoria at BRX in 28-44m at 4tph (+14m)
-* STE-ZFD changing to HNH-VIC at HNH changing to Victoria at BRX in 28-44m at 4tph (+14m)

 From Streatham to Baker Street (Effective time: 15m better)